Integrated Transit Plan

 Project Status

 The ITP project team is actively working to identify new ways to make transit services more reliable, efficient, and accessible, while improving first and last-mile connections.
-They’re exploring innovative mobility options to help reduce our reliance on cars and promote sustainable transportation across Contra Costa County.
-The responses to the survey launched in May are being used to review and confirm the team’s recommendations.
-We’re committed to keeping the public informed throughout this process and plan to share our findings this summer.
+They are exploring innovative mobility solutions to reduce car dependency and promote sustainable transportation across Contra Costa County.
+Currently, the team is evaluating potential projects, estimating costs, and integrating these findings into the final plan, which will be presented to the board for approval in summer 2025.

 Project Timeline